Archive for: Art. 23 PPD

 5) processing is necessary for the purpose of the legitimate interests pursued by the controllers or data recipients, provided that the processing does not violate the rights and freedoms of the data subject.

-The GIODO held that according to Article 159(1) of the Polish Act of 16 July 2000, Telecommunications Law – TLA – (in Polish: Prawo telekomunikacyjne), published in Journal of Laws (Dziennik Ustaw) No 171, item 1800 with later amendments, phone numbers are deemed as the telecommunications secrecy.
+The GIODO held that according to Article 159(1) of the Polish Act of 16 July 2000 on Telecommunications Law – TLA – (in Polish: Prawo telekomunikacyjne), published in Journal of Laws (Dziennik Ustaw) No 171, item 1800 with subsequent amendments, phone numbers are deemed as the telecommunications secrecy.
 Telekomunikacja Polska S.A. filed a complaint against this decision.
-The Voivodesjip Administrative Court in Warsaw in its judgment of 12 November 2007 case file II SA/Wa 1252/07 rejected this case and TP S.A. decided to file a cassation complaint.

-The Supreme Administrative Court in its judgment of 26 January 2009 case file I OSK 174/08 rejected the cassation and held that Article 159(1) TLA provides for stronger data protection than the provisions of Article 23 of the PPD and therefore it will be used as a basis for legalizing the processing of telecommunications secrecy.
+The Supreme Administrative Court in its judgment of 26 January 2009 case file I OSK 174/08 dismissed the cassation and held that Article 159(1) TLA provides for stronger data protection than the provisions of Article 23 of the PPD and therefore it will be used as a basis for legalizing the processing of telecommunications secrecy.

 See also “Polish regulations on personal data protection” and “Polish case law on personal data protection“.